Muffin717/Portfolio/portfolio.md

 <br>

 ## My Skills
-### You can see my skill levels with this chart that indicated my skill levels according to my experiencde and knowlede.
+### You can see my skill levels with this chart that indicated my skill levels according to my experience and knowledge.

 ![Skills](skills.png)